LeoHsiao1/pyexiv2/README.md

 ## Features

-- Supports running on Linux 64bit, with GLIBC_2.27(required by libexiv2.so).
+- Supports running on Linux 64bit, with GLIBC_2.27.
 - Supports running on Windows 64bit, with Python3(64bit).
 - Supports Unicode characters that can be used in image paths and data.
 - Not thread-safe, because some global variables have been used in api.cpp.